Is Salon Business Coaching Worth It? What I Learned After 30 Years and $15,000 in Programs

 Did Salon Business Coaching Work for Me?

 The $397/month group program (2011).
-I stayed for 8 months.
+Beyond that, i stayed for 8 months.
 Total investment: $3,176.
 The one lesson that stuck was a pricing exercise that showed me I was undercharging by $12 per service.
 When I made that single adjustment across my book of 85 weekly clients, I added $1,020 per week.
 That is $53,040 extra per year from one change.
 The coaching paid for itself 16 times over.

 The $1,800/month 1-on-1 (2018).
-Six months, $10,800 total.
+Meanwhile, six months, $10,800 total.
 This coach specialized in salon scaling.
 I was running my independent suite by then, not managing a team.
 Half the curriculum did not apply to me.
 I learned a few things about systems and automation that saved me time, but I could have gotten similar results from a $47 course and some YouTube videos.

 When Is Salon Business Coaching Worth Every Dollar?

 You cannot see your own numbers.
 If you are behind the chair 50+ hours a week and have no idea what your actual profit margin is, a coach who forces you to sit down and look at the math will change your life.
-I had this experience at my own salon when my accountant told me I was the poorest busy person he had ever met.
+In other words, i had this experience at my own salon when my accountant told me I was the poorest busy person he had ever met.
 Sometimes you need someone outside your business to show you what you are too close to see.
 You can start with the free Salon Profit Calculator to get that clarity without spending $500/month.

 You are scaling to a team for the first time.
-Going from solo stylist to salon owner with employees is the single hardest transition in this industry.
+Notably, going from solo stylist to salon owner with employees is the single hardest transition in this industry.
 I have done it.
 The legal, financial, and management challenges are enormous.
 I wrote about salon owner work-life balance and what is really at stake.
 A coach who has managed a team of 10+ can save you from mistakes that cost $20,000 or more.

 You need accountability more than information.
-Some people know exactly what to do.
+Importantly, some people know exactly what to do.
 They have read the books.
 They have watched the videos.
 They just do not do it.
 If that is you, paying someone to hold your feet to the fire works.
 But be honest with yourself about whether a $200/month accountability group would do the same job as a $2,000/month private coach.

 When Should You Skip the Coaching and Save Your Money?

 When the coach has never owned a salon.
-I have met “salon business coaches” who were marketing consultants who pivoted to the beauty industry because they heard it was lucrative.
+Additionally, i have met “salon business coaches” who were marketing consultants who pivoted to the beauty industry because they heard it was lucrative.
 They have never stood behind a chair.
 They have never dealt with a no-show on their busiest Saturday.
 They have never watched a stylist leave and take 40 clients with them.
 Run.

 When the coach teaches theory without systems.
 “You need to raise your prices” is not coaching.
 “Here is the exact script, here is the timeline, here is how to handle the three clients who push back” is coaching.
 If you are paying for motivational speeches, you are overpaying.